rileysklar/riley-portfolio/src/content/work/fitquench.md

 ##### Current Global Usership: 25 users

 </em>

-> Welcome to FitQuench, a fun and interactive app built with React & Vite!
-This app is designed to help you keep track of your exercise and drinking habits.
+> This app is a solution to a real-world problem I experienced while trying to track my exercise days on a paper calendar on my refrigerator.
+I also wanted to keep track of days that I choose to drink alcohol, so I can make sure I am always in good balance.

+Built with React, Vite, & Node.js, with a Supabase database and User Authentication, I designed this full-stack app with the intention of putting my development skills to use to solve real world problems.

 ##### Introduction